Home 5 Code of Conduct 5 2022-23 ACFID Code of Conduct Review

 Mary MacKillop Today’s Mobile Kindy, with partner Child Benefit Fiji, enables children living in informal settlements to access vital early education.
 Photo: Mary MacKillop Today.

-Key questions the Review will ask:
+Key questions for the Review:

 • Are there gaps in the Code which have emerged since the last review of the Code?